TypeStrong/typedoc-site/guides/options.md

 $ typedoc --entryPoints a --entryPoints b
 ```

 Specifies the entry points to be documented by TypeDoc.
 TypeDoc will examine the exports of these files and create documentation according to the exports.
-Either files or directories may be specified.
-If a directory is specified, all source files within the directory will be included as an entry point, unless excluded by `--exclude`.
-See also [--packages](#packages)
+Entry points can be handled in one of three ways, see [`--entryPointStrategy`](#entrypointstrategy) for details.

 ### entryPointStrategy